essexstudent1/turing_droid/README.md

-# turing-droid
+# turing_droid

-“This is only a foretaste of what is to come and only the shadow of what is going to be.”
+#      “This is only a foretaste of what is to come and only the shadow of what is going to be.”
+#

-              - Alan Turing, the father of artificial intelligence.
+#              - Alan Turing, the father of artificial intelligence.
-                Alan Turing was bullied into suicide by his own government for the crime of being gay.
+#                Alan Turing was bullied into suicide by his own government for the crime of being gay.

-TuringDroid is an AI-powered chatbot designed to detect and intervene in anti-LGBTQ+ cyberbullying.
+turing_droid is an AI-powered chatbot designed to detect and intervene in anti-LGBTQ+ cyberbullying.

 This artefact is a proof-of-concept software application developed in support of a MSc Cyber Securty thesis.